rimoun-g/Jupyter-Notebooks-Excercise1/README.md

 analysing the relation between height, weight and sprint speed.

-this is a self-training project and not required by any course.
+this is a self-training project.